 When you move:

 If possible, put your cat in a boarding cattery for a day or two.
-If this is not possible, empty out one room and put your cat in there as the removalists do their job.
+If this is not possible, empty one room and put your cat in there as the removalists do their job.
 Put a sign on the door saying there is a cat in the room and to keep it CLOSED.
 Better still, take your cat to a boarding cattery for a few days while you move and unpack.

 Your cat should be the last thing that is moved.
 When you get to your new home, put him in a room with his food and water dishes and a bed.
 Keep the door closed.

 How long should you keep a cat indoors when you move?

 If you want to let your cat out, you will have to wait at least two weeks.
 I advise unpacking your home as quickly as possible so that your cat can become acquainted with the home.
 Keep him confined to a room for a few days as you do unpack.
-Slowly introduce him to more of the house, his body language will show his level of comfort.
-Some cats will hop out of their room, explore the house and be absolutely fine.
+Slowly introduce him to more of the house; his body language will show his level of comfort.
+Some cats will hop out of their room, explore the house and be fine.
 Other cats will take some time to adjust.
-They will crouch down low and hide in a corner, cupboard etc. I advise that you keep timid, scared cats confined for longer.

-As your cat gains access to more of your house, he will become familiar with his environment.
+As your cat gains access to more of the new house, he will become familiar with his environment.